-Psychometric testing is just one tool in an extensive arsenal of available to evaluate a candidate’s knowledge and skills.
-Recruiters who use it will give their clients important insight into the long term potential of a candidate.
+Psychometric testing is just one tool in an extensive arsenal available to evaluate a candidate’s knowledge and skills.
+Recruiters who use it will give their clients important insight into the long-term potential of a candidate.

 What is the gold standard in psychometric testing?

-The Attentional and Interpersonal Style Inventory—TAIS—psychometric testing system is used the world over and for different leadership and high performance roles in areas like business, sports and the military.
+The Attentional and Interpersonal Style Inventory—TAIS—psychometric testing system has been used the world over and for different leadership and high-performance roles in areas like business, sports and the military.
 The essential element of this system is to evaluate a candidate’s psychological traits relative to the performance demands of the environment they will have to work within.

 Talk to a David Aplin Group Consultant to find out how you can use psychometric testing for your next important hire to ensure that you go beyond the resume to find the right candidate.
 With us, you benefit from a model of specialization in multiple professional areas, including testing, all under one roof.